The Rundown

 - May not be suitable for pups who are sensitive to grains

-The ingredient quality is great for its price, it contains all the nutrients a beagle needs, and includes kelp to help counter hypothyroidism, which is one of the disorders a beagle can suffer from.
+Diamond Naturals Dry Dog Food features an incredible ingredient list considering its very affordable price.
+It contains all the nutrients a beagle needs, and even includes kelp to help counter hypothyroidism, which is one of the disorders a beagle can suffer from.

 click to see more